ericsson-intern/LCM-utility-documentation/README.md

 # Project Guidlines & Accomplishments

-> pom.xml : edit and update <version> tag of every module/(maven artifect) which utilizes old dependency's version.
+> pom.xml : edit and update new step-up versions for every module/submodule (maven artifect) within a repository which currently utilizes old deprecated dependency's version.
+It pushes a corresponding gerrit Review for all repositories provided as input.

-- features
+- Features
-  * local folder
+  * confirms for special use-cases / quick alerts based customization for build-master
-  * git live streming edit and commit
+  * gerrit commit auto-templating
+  * prompts for artifacts new_version input through cli

-- method
+- Method xTree
   1. building dependency graph via reading recursively through directories
-  2. present visually the graph using pygraphviz
+  2. Consider special condidtions for use-cases
-  3. update the full depency tree and then recursively update all pox.xml via either of feature methodogy
+  3. update the full depency tree and then recursively update all pom.xml via implementing all of given features.
+  4. commit message build

+- Method Regex
+  1. compile regex over specified version tags and extract information with pattern matching.
+  2. Consider special condidtions for use-cases
+  3. use precompiled regex to put new_version of artifact and upgrade all mentioned artifacts throughout pom.xml.
+  4. recursively update all pom.xml
+  4. commit message build